rkilburn/RK8s/guides/3-scheduling/README.md

 kubectl delete -f ./web-server-high-priority.yml
 ```

-In a later guide, we will see how we restrict which PriorityClasses can be scheduled in a Namespace
+In a later guide, we will see how we restrict which PriorityClasses can be scheduled in a Namespace.

 ## 4. Challenge 1
 The following YAML creates a deployment called `scheduling-challenge-1`.
 What PriorityClass does it have, any why?
 How and why is this different to the PriorityClass our web-server had at the start of this guide (see the example output above)?